4 Modern Money Tips (not taught in school)

 Fact #1

-The average income of a family was:
+The average income of a family in the U.S. was:

 $34,080